giovaniortolani/ga4-unified-tag-for-webview-web-app-commands-tag/README.md

 It ensures seamless integration by dynamically deciding between `gtag` (Web) and Firebase's native bridge (App).
 This way, you can use a single event tag to track both environments (app and web).

-You can even replace the existing Google Tag and GA4 default tag template with this one.
+You can even replace the existing **Google Tag** and **GA4 default tag template** with this one.
+It also works interchangeably with these templates, you don't need to remove then.

 ## Preface
-This tag template won't be for everyone.
-This template is geared more toward GTM power users with advanced implementation practices that require a more robust UI.
-This tag template took inspiration from [WebMechanix Improved GA4 Tag Template for GTM](https://github.com/WebMechanix/gtm-improved-ga4) created by [Derek Cavaliero](https://github.com/derekcavaliero) that used a similar UI pattern.
+This tag template is not for everyone.
+It is geared toward GTM power users with advanced implementation practices that require a more robust UI.
+This template was inspired by the [WebMechanix Improved GA4 Tag Template for GTM](https://github.com/WebMechanix/gtm-improved-ga4) created by [Derek Cavaliero](https://github.com/derekcavaliero), which uses a similar UI pattern.

 ## What it does